Treating burn injury

 In general, workers’ comp benefits will pay for medical treatment and a portion of your wages during your recovery.
 If you’re unable to return to your previous position due to your burn injuries, you could be eligible for long-term benefits, depending on the specifics of your situation.

-When Your Burn Injury Has Left You Disabled
+When Has Your Burn Injury Left You Disabled?

 A severe burn injury may leave you unable to work.
 If you are unable to work due to a burn injury, you may also be entitled to collect disability benefits.

 Social Security will provide disability benefits to people who have a disability and are unable to pursue any type of employment.
-You cannot collect Social Security disability benefits unless you can show that your disability has is expected to last at least one year or result in death.
+You cannot collect Social Security disability benefits unless you can show that your disability is expected to last at least one year or result in death.

 There are different Social Security programs for which you may be eligible.
 The attorneys at Morgan, Collins Yeast & Salyer can assist with your Social Security disability application based on your burn injury.